Composing Music at the Boundary of Sanity

 - The Norton/Grove Concise Encyclopedia of Music writes that Schumann “had always dreaded the possibility of madness” (75).

-- A History of Western Music (Grout, Palisca, Burkholder) notes that Schumann had “depression, which ran in his family” (725).
+- A History of Western Music (Grout, Palisca, Burkholder) notes Schumann had “depression, which ran in his family” (725).

 - Musicologist Gerald Abraham, writing in The New Grove Early Romantic Masters 1, suggested that Schumann “had been tortured by fits of melancholy, partly physical in origin, partly psychological” (139).